-Problem Possible Ca use - Solution When using a Bluetooth headset the audio appears to be mono and not stereo.
-This is a common issue with Bluetooth headsets.
-To resolve this issue do the following (you will need to repeat this procedure after every boot up, restart, or when the system resumes from hibernation): Go to the Devices &amp; Printers core.
-Double-click the Bluetooth headset.
-Click Connect to complete the sternorm.
-Go to the Sound control panel in Right-click (in the Playback tab) to default device is Headset).
-Click Connect to complete the sternorm. et. et. ereo connection.
-Windows. he Bluetooth Stereo Audio device (the A file being copied to/from a connected Bluetooth device appears to be transferring very slowly.
+Problem Possible Ca use - Solution When using a Bluetooth headset the audio appears to be mono and not stereo. th headsets.
+To resolve this issue do the procedure after every boot up , restart , ibernation): Go to the Devices & Printers cor Double-click the Bluetooth headse Click Connect to complete the state Go to the Sound control panel in Right-click (in the Playback tab) to default device is Headset).
+Click Connect to complete the state et. ereo connection.
+Windows . the Bluetooth Stereo Audio device (the A file being copied to/from a connected Bluetooth device appears to be transferring very slowly .
 You may have the Bluetooth control panel (Settings > Devices > Bluetooth) open .
 When transferring data between the computer and a Bluetooth enabled device, make sure that the Bluetooth control panel is closed .
-Bluetooth Control Panel (Settings > Devices) Close the Bluetooth control panel (pictured on the right) when transferring data between the computer and a Bluetooth enabled device.
-Connected devices Manage Bluetooth devices Bluetooth Mouse & touchpad Mouse & touchpad Mouse A to
+Eluetooth Control Panel (Settings > Devices) Close the Bluetooth control pan- el (pictured on the right) when transferring data between the com- puter and a Bluetooth enabled de- vice.

 Problem Possible Cause - Solution I can't hear any sound from the microphone in my connected headset, when trying to test the audio playback.
-You need to enable listening to the microphone in the audio control panel in order to hear any sound through your connected headset as follows: 1.
-Right-click the volume control icon (1)) in the taskbar.
-2. Select Recording Devices.
-3. Double-click Microphone and select Listen.
-4. Click to put a check in Listen to this device check box.
-Microphone Properties Whicrophone Properties You can listen to a portable music player or other device through this Microphone jack.
-If you connect a microphone, you may hear feedback.
-Playback through this device: Playback through this device: 5.
+You need to enable listening to the microphone in the audio control panel in order to hear any sound through your connected headset as follows: Right-click the volume control icon in the taskbar.
+Select Recording Devices.
+Select Recording Devices.
+Couble-click Microphone and select Listen.
+Click to put a check in Listen to this device check box.
 Click Apply.
-6. You can then listen to the playback though the headset for testing.7.
+You can then listen to the playback though the headset for testing.
 Remember to disable this feature (remove the check from the Listen to this device check box) otherwise you may hear an echo from the internal microphone when you disconnect the headset.